DLXPlugins/alerts-dlx/readme.txt

 == Upgrade Notice ==

-= 2.2.2 =
+= 2.2.3 =
-Fixing frontend rendering on some themes, and setting max size on SVGs to prevent jumping.
-Fixing shortcode not rendering with editorial blocks.
+Fixing shortcode CSS not loading on the frontend.